Leadership in Teaching: Literacy Specialist/Coach (Reading Specialist)

 EDU 586 - Techniques of Teaching Reading and Writing to Students with Limited English Proficiency (3)

-EDU 612 - Remedial Reading Instruction for Classroom and Clinical Settings (3)
+EDU 612 - Literacy Intervention for Classroom and Clinical Settings (3)

-EDU 618 - Resource Role of the Reading Specialist (3)
+EDU 618 - Roles of the Literacy/Reading Specialist (3)

 EDU 629 - The Roles of the Literacy Coach (3)

-EDU 691 - Practicum: Application of Remediation in a Clinical Setting (3)
+EDU 691 - Practicum: Literacy Intervention in a Clinical Setting (3)

 EDU 542 - Instruction in Reading (required for secondary teachers) (3) OR